Set Up Mobile-First Login and Sign-Up

-Now new customers can sign up for Joel’s community.
+Now new customers can sign up for Joel’s site.
 To test whether a new user can actually sign up and log in, Joel can create a new customer from the login page.

-Log In and View Your New Community Customer
+Log In and View Your New Site Customer

-Joel makes sure that Samantha is logged in to the NTO community.
+Joel makes sure that Samantha is logged in to the NTO site.

 - Joel checks for Samantha’s name on the right.
 It’s not there, so Joel has to log out the current user.